-Michael Balboa, portfolio manager of Millennium Global Emerging Credit Master Fund, Ltd., not only hid losses, but also inflated the net asset value of the Fund by $163 million through manipulating pricings of two obscure warrants.
-GlobeOp was a valuation agent and independently priced the fund’s NAV and Deloitte conducted its annual audit and issued an unqualified opinion when the misconduct was underway.
-How could Balboa successfully deceived the reputable service providers and avoided immediate collapse of the Fund?
+Michael Balboa, portfolio manager of Millennium Global Emerging Credit Master Fund, Ltd., not only hid losses, but also inflated the net asset value of the Fund by $163 million price manipulation of his funds’ holdings.
+GlobeOp was a valuation agent and independently priced the fund’s NAV, while Deloitte conducted its annual audit and issued an unqualified opinion despite the ongoing misconduct.
+How did Balboa successfully elude such reputable service providers?

-In 2006, Michael Balboa (“Balboa”), an experienced credit trader, joined Millennium Global Investments, Ltd., a reputable hedge fund management firm with over $15 billion assets, after his 3-year stint at Rainbow Advisory Services, Ltd., another London-based hedge fund manager.
+In 2006, Michael Balboa (“Balboa”), an experienced credit trader, joined Millennium Global Investments, Ltd., a reputable hedge fund manager with over $15 billion assets, after his 3-year stint at Rainbow Advisory Services, Ltd., another London-based hedge fund.
 He became a portfolio manager of newly launched Millennium Global Emerging Credit Master Fund, Ltd. (the “Fund”).
-Balboa attracted many investors with his impressive over-25% annualized returns and managed $844 million.
-The Fund’s primary investments are emerging market credit instruments.
+Balboa attracted many investors with his impressive +25% annualized returns and managed $844 million.
+The Fund’s primary investments were emerging market credit instruments.

 GlobeOp Financial Services, Ltd. (“GlobeOp”) was the Fund’s independent administrator and Deloitte & Touche (Bermuda), Ltd. was the Fund’s independent auditor.
 Both are top-tier service providers in the hedge fund industry.
 Balboa arranged for GlobeOp to serve as the Fund’s independent “valuation agent.”
-In this capacity, GlobeOp was described in the Fund’s offering memoranda as being “responsible for the calculation of the [Fund’s] New Asset Value” and that, “[w]herever practicable, [would] use independent sources” for this purpose.
-The Fund’s DDQ described that “[t]here are no assets valued in house,” that “[m]anager marks are not used to price the portfolio” and that “GlobeOp values 100% of the [Fund’s] portfolio.”
+In this capacity, GlobeOp was described in the Fund’s offering memoranda as being “responsible for the calculation of the [Fund’s] Net Asset Value” and that, “wherever practicable, [would] use independent sources” for this purpose.
+The Fund’s DDQ reassured investors that “there are no assets valued in house,” that “manager marks are not used to price the portfolio” and that “GlobeOp values 100% of the [Fund’s] portfolio.”

 As the financial crisis intensified in the summer of 2008, emerging markets were hit particularly hard.
-However, the Fund’s 180 investors were relieved as they received monthly statements indicating Balboa’s Fund was successfully weathering the turbulence although the returns were not as robust as before.
+However, the Fund’s 180 investors were relieved as they received monthly statements indicating Balboa’s Fund was successfully weathering the turbulence, though returns were not as robust as before.

-Unfortunately, it was far from reality.
-Balboa had two large investments, representing roughly 20% of NAV, in the Nigerian payment adjustment warrants and Uruguayan value recovery rights (together, the “Warrants”), whose real value fell capriciously during the summer.
-In order to save the Fund from a catastrophe, Balboa inflated the values of both securities, so that investors will not notice what was really happening inside the portfolio.
-According to the court documents, the valuations for the Warrants collectively increased thirteen-fold by $157 million while the rest of the Fund’s portfolio experienced close to $200 million in losses.
+Unfortunately, the rosy reports were far from reality.
+Balboa had two large investments, representing roughly 20% of NAV, in the Nigerian payment adjustment warrants and Uruguayan value recovery rights whose real value fell rapidly during the summer.
+In order to save his fund from catastrophe, Balboa artificially inflated the values of both securities, so that investors will not notice what was really happening inside the portfolio.
+According to the court documents, the valuations for the Warrants collectively increased thirteen-fold by $157 million while the rest of the Fund’s portfolio experienced nearly $200 million in losses (Exhibit 4.1).

-On October 16, 2008, the Fund petitioned the Supreme Court of Bermuda for voluntary liquidation and was placed under the control of three court-appointed joint provisional liquidators after the Fund’s portfolio suffered nearly $1 billion in losses.
+In October 2008, the Fund petitioned the Supreme Court of Bermuda for voluntary liquidation and was placed under the control of three court-appointed joint provisional liquidators after the portfolio suffered nearly $1 billion in losses.

-Balboa’s scheme was successful because these securities were so thinly traded and Charsonville and the Broker A were eventually the only brokers who provided the quotes to GlobeOp and GlobeOp’s operating policy allowed itself to evaluate the Fund’s NAV with only a single broker quote, no matter how reliable the pricing was.
-Deloitte also believed the valuation of these securities at the annual audit for 2007, which was conducted early 2008.
-Neither GlobeOp nor Deloitte reported any wrong doing until the collapse of the Fund in Oct 2008.
+Balboa’s scheme was successful because these warrants were so thinly traded that Charsonville and Broker A were eventually the only brokers who provided the quotes to GlobeOp.
+In addition, GlobeOp’s operating policy permitted the calculation of fund NAV with even a single broker quote.
+Deloitte also believed the valuation of these securities at the annual audit for 2007, conducted early 2008.
+Neither GlobeOp nor Deloitte reported any wrongdoing until the collapse of the Fund in Oct 2008.

 Ask a fund administrator to explain details of valuation policy and monthly valuation process, especially for those illiquid positions, and confirm there is adequate check-and-balance system in place

-- Request a list of brokers which provide month-end quotes from both a fund administrator and an investment manager; make sure the listed names match
+- Request a list of brokers that provide month-end quotes from both the fund administrator and investment manager; make sure the listed names match

-- Contact brokers and review their background information if the company names are unfamiliar
+- Contact brokers and review their background and policies especially if they are smaller firms

-- Confirm with the listed brokers if they actually provide quotes to the administrator
+- Confirm that the brokers listed provide quotes directly to the administrator

 - Confirm that the administrator is legally responsible for the monthly valuation